az-digital/az_quickstart/modules/custom/az_global_footer/README.md

   - az-footer-topics

 The menu link content provided by this module will also be deleted including any modifications to specific menu items.
-To ensure your menu links are not uninstalled by this module, create new menu links instead of changing the (links provided by this module)[/az_global_footer/migrations/az_global_footer_links.yml].
+To ensure your menu links are not uninstalled by this module, create new menu links instead of changing the [links provided by this module](/az_global_footer/migrations/az_global_footer_links.yml]).